Thank you for checking out our website! Best viewed full screen on a desk top computer, but your cell phone will work too!

 —————————————

 It is amazing when you think about how one becomes a Military Diver.
-I for one growing up watching shows like Marine Boy, Sea Hunt, Flipper, Voyage to the Bottom of the Sea, 20,000 Leagues Under the Sea, never missing an episode of Jacques Cousteau’s adventures and playing Water Polo and Swimming has inspired me to pursue and attend Navy Dive School in Little Creek, VA, of course the best dive school.
+Growing up watching shows like Marine Boy, Sea Hunt, Flipper, Voyage to the Bottom of the Sea, 20,000 Leagues Under the Sea, Jacques Cousteau’s adventures and playing Water Polo and Swimming has inspired me to pursue and attend Navy Dive School in Little Creek, VA, of course the best dive school.
 Since leaving dive school with that HooYah! mentality, I have met some amazing divers from all career paths, worked on awesome dive jobs, seen incredible underwater sights and just living the dream.
 I had the privilege of knowing divers that were close to me and have since past away, Kathy Lynch, Teri Reese, Dan Jackson and Mark Lessman.
-These and other divers have made great contributions to military diving this is what keeps me working on the diver monument.
+These and other divers have made great contributions to military diving, this is what keeps me working on the diver monument.
 Consider being a part of this legacy and donate what you can.
 DONATE

 Thank you